Rheola House

-Rheola House is a Grade II* listed country house between Glynneath and Resolven, in the Neath valley, South Wales.
+Rheola House was a Grade II* listed country house between Glynneath and Resolven, in the Neath valley, South Wales.
 Designed by John Nash, it was built between 1812 and 1814 for Nash's cousin, John Edwards.
 It passed through inheritance to members of the Edwards, Vaughan, and Lee families, until in 1939, with the house becoming run down, it was bought by an aluminium company for use as offices, and part of the land was put to industrial uses.
 In 2012 an application was made for housing on the industrialised area, to enable restoration of the house and a leisure complex to sustain the estate.
-The application was granted in 2014.
+In 2024 an application was made to develop a hotel and spa on the site.

 The gardens and park around the house are designated Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

+On the evening of 18 August 2026 the house was destroyed by fire.
+On 27 August five people were charged with reckless arson endangering life.

 Origins

 There was a water mill in the vicinity of the current house in Norman times or earlier, utilising the power of Rheola Brook.
 A later mill building still stands near the house, although it not certain that it is on the same location.
 In 1296 it was documented as having formerly been a grange of Neath Abbey, known as Hirrole Grange, forerunner of the present name.
 By the late 18th century, there was a farmhouse on the site, and was part of the huge estates of Sir Herbert Mackworth of Gnoll Castle.